fleipold/jproc/README.md

 </dependency>
 ~~~

-For the basic use case of just capturing program output there ia static method:
+For the basic use case of just capturing program output there is a static method:

 ~~~ .java
 String output = ProcBuilder.run("echo", "Hello World!");